wp-plugins/events-manager-extended/readme.txt

 * Feature: external link possible for an event, so when you click on the single event details, you go to that page
 * Feature: added the ability to clean up old events
 * Feature: you can now disable/enable the use of the scrollwheel inside google maps
+* Feature: you can now use "notcontains" in the conditional tag [events_if]
 * Improvement: Czech language update (thanks to Alan Eckhardt)
 * Improvement: hour also taken into account for future/past events list
 * Improvement: to prevent going on indefinitely and thus allowing search bots to go on for ever, we stop providing links if there are no more events left